Home > Analyses > Basic Materials > The Mosaic Company

 Revenue by Segment

-This pie chart illustrates The Mosaic Company’s revenue distribution by segment for the fiscal year 2024, showing the relative contribution of each product line.
+This pie chart illustrates The Mosaic Company’s revenue distribution across its key segments for fiscal year 2025, highlighting the relative contribution of each product line.

 revenue by segment